streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 :::

 ::: info
-Starting from v3, you can create new Notebooks inside existing notebooks.
-Simply go to any notebook's properties and click "Add notebook".
+You can create notebooks inside other notebooks.
+Open any notebook's properties and click `{{addNotebook}}`.
 :::

 ## Editing a notebook